Training and Projecting: A Reduced Basis Method Emulator for Many-Body Physics

-Once the $n$ RB functions are chosen, the coefficients $a_k$ for the approximation are found by the Galerkin method~\cite{rawitscher2018galerkin}, that is, by projecting Eq.~\eqref{eqn:non_linear1} over $n$ linearly independent `projecting functions' $\{\psi_k\}_{k=1}^n$ in the Hilbert space:
+Once the $n$ reduced basis functions are chosen, the coefficients $a_k$ for the approximation are found by the Galerkin method~\cite{rawitscher2018galerkin}, that is, by projecting Eq.~\eqref{eqn:non_linear1} over $n$ linearly independent `projecting functions' $\{\psi_j\}_{j=1}^n$ in the Hilbert space:

-$F_\alpha(\hat{\phi}_\alpha)$ is often called the residual \cite{fletcher1984computational}, and it can be used, for example, to inform the construction of the RB \cite{buffa2012priori}, or to estimate the emulation error \cite{Prudhomme2001Reliable}.
-We can interpret Eq.~\eqref{eqn:projections} as enforcing the orthogonality of $F_\alpha(\hat\phi_\alpha)$ to the subspace spanned by $\{\psi_k\}_{k=1}^n$, i.e., by finding a $\hat\phi_\alpha$ such that $F_\alpha(\hat\phi_\alpha)$ is ``zero'' up to the ability of the set $\{\psi_k\}_{k=1}^n$.
-The choice of projecting functions $\psi_k$ is arbitrary, but is usually also informed by the solution manifold~\cite{quarteroni2015reduced,hesthaven2016certified}.
-For the rest of this work, we choose $\psi_k$ to enforce orthogonality with respect to the ansatz subspace \eqref{eqn:training_f}, which is the traditional way of using the Galerkin method \cite{fletcher1984computational}.
+$F_\alpha(\hat{\phi}_\alpha)$ is often called the residual~\cite{fletcher1984computational}, and it can be used, for example, to inform the construction of the reduced basis~\cite{buffa2012priori}, or to estimate the emulation error~\cite{Prudhomme2001Reliable}.
+We can interpret Eq.~\eqref{eqn:projections} as enforcing the orthogonality of $F_\alpha(\hat\phi_\alpha)$ to the subspace spanned by $\{\psi_j\}_{j=1}^n$, i.e., by finding a $\hat\phi_\alpha$ such that $F_\alpha(\hat\phi_\alpha)$ is ``zero'' up to the ability of the set $\{\psi_j\}_{j=1}^n$.
+The choice of projecting functions $\psi_j$ is arbitrary, but is usually also informed by the solution manifold~\cite{quarteroni2015reduced,hesthaven2016certified}.
+For the rest of this work, we choose $\psi_j$ to enforce orthogonality with respect to the ansatz subspace \eqref{eqn:training_f}, which is the traditional way of using the Galerkin method~\cite{fletcher1984computational}.

+The reduced-basis emulators are most effective, in terms of speed ups, when the projections in Eqs.~\eqref{eqn:projections} lead, for every $j$, to expressions of the form:

+where $f_{j,m}(\alpha)$ and $g_{j,m}(a_1,...a_n)$ are $M_j$ functions that are independent of the intrinsic coordinates of the original system.
+If these functions can be computed only once and then stored, we can avoid performing costly integrals or finite element calculations every time we have to solve Eqs.~\eqref{eqn:projections} for a new set of parameters $\alpha$.
+This property is exploited later when we construct an emulator for the Gross-Pitaevskii equation in Eq.~\eqref{eqn:G.P.}.